 Audiometric testing service info

 You are thinking of making the wise choice to get a quote in from us for some audiometry at work, and are wondering what we cover and how we compare to the competition.
-To save making the quote or front page of this site into an interminable document which you really don’t want to be wading through, this is some additional information on the hearing tests we provide.
+To save making the quote or audiometry page of this site into an interminable document which will leave you weeping gently in a corner muttering ‘please make it stop’, this is some additional information on the hearing tests we provide.

 Nope, the quote is the price plus VAT, and that’s it.
 There are no other charges for things like travel, accommodation, or as we have heard some clients have had to pay for in the past - extra charges for a written report or even ‘fit to work’ statements for the attendees.
 Night shift testing is included as standard if needed - we do the hearing tests on the shifts your people work.
 That is all included in the one price you were given.